-StepOver International GmbH delivers exclusively outside the EU.
-For deliveries inside EU, please select the language English-UK&Ireland.
+StepOver International delivers exclusively inside the Americas (North- and South America).
 Do not show note

 Electronic signatures and their secure storage are becoming increasingly important.
 From simple receipts to the signing of complex contracts, handwritten signatures form a vital part of our day-to-day lives.
 Because of this, people ask: "What are electronic signatures and how can I integrate them into my business?"
 With the following questions and their answers, we hope to offer you a well-founded introduction to "the world of electronic signatures".